-Sitting on the border of California and Nevada, Both North Lake Tahoe & South Lake Tahoe are stunningly beautiful places to visit.
+Sitting on the border of California and Nevada and just one hour from Sacramento, Both North Lake Tahoe & South Lake Tahoe are stunningly beautiful places to visit.
 It is both the largest alpine lake in North America and the second deepest lake in the U.S., which accounts for its amazingly deep blue color.

 Emerald Bay State Park

 Located in an inlet along the southwestern shore of the lake, Emerald Bay State Park is one of the most popular summer spots for visitors – for good reason.
-Start off at the Emerald Bay Lookout where the views perfectly frame the stunning panorama.
+Start off at the Emerald Bay Lookout where the views perfectly frame the stunning panorama of the waters of Lake Tahoe.
 Below you will see the bay itself, surrounded by lush forests and with Fannette Island, the only island in Lake Tahoe, framed right in the middle.

 At Emerald Bay, you can kayak, hike the scenic bay trail, check out Eagle Falls, visit the historic Vikingsholm mansion, or even go scuba diving at the Underwater Park, where you are able to see many old boat wrecks.